 4. When we share information

 - Consumers of our Products.
-The FM Database powers our Products and as such your personal information is shared with our customers when they access and use our Products.
+The Database powers our Products and as such your personal data is shared with our customers when they access and use our Products.

-- Third parties with whom we share your information in order to undertake various activities or services on our behalf in supporting the Products.
+- Third parties in order to undertake various activities or services on our behalf in supporting the Products.
 This includes sharing our Products with third party partners (such as Google, Nintendo and Microsoft) for the purposes of delivering our content to consumers of our Products on those platforms.

-- Select third party partners within the sporting world (such as football clubs and data analytics businesses) so that they can use the FM Database to improve youth team development, or to analyse team performance and analytics or for scouting purposes.
+- Select third party partners within the sporting world (such as football clubs and data analytics businesses) so that they can use the Database for scouting purposes and to improve team development, or to analyse and predict team and player performance.

 - If our business enters into a joint venture, purchases or is sold to or merged with another business entity, your information may be disclosed or transferred to the target company, or new business partners or owners or their advisors.

-Where SEGA transfers personal information it will seek to take account of any applicable legal obligations relevant to personal information transfers.
-In the case of transfers of personal information out of the European Economic Area, it will, in the absence of an EC adequacy decision relevant to the destination country, seek to rely on appropriate safeguards such as a valid Privacy Shield certification (in the case of a data transfer to a Privacy Shield certified US recipient - https://www.privacyshield.gov/welcome) or enter into appropriate EC approved standard contractual clauses relevant to personal data transfers between data controllers or between a data controller and a data processor, (see http://ec.europa.eu/justice/data-protection/international-transfers/transfer/index_en.htm).
+Where SEGA transfers personal data it will seek to take account of any applicable legal obligations relevant to personal data transfers.
+In the case of transfers of personal data out of the European Economic Area, it will, in the absence of an EC adequacy decision relevant to the destination country, seek to rely on appropriate safeguards such as the EC approved standard contractual clauses relevant to personal data transfers between data controllers or between a data controller and a data processor (see http://ec.europa.eu/justice/data-protection/international-transfers/transfer/index_en.htm).

 5. Security and data retention

 The Database comprises data of Football Professionals for all current and historic versions of the Products, which includes each iteration of the Football Manager series of games.